John Joubert (composer): Early life and education

 Strubenholm, the home of the South African College of Music at the University of Cape Town, from which Joubert graduated in 1944 – photographed in June 2006.

 Joubert was born on 20 March 1927 in Cape Town, South Africa.
 His ancestors on his father's side were Huguenots, French Protestants from Provence who settled at the Cape in 1688.
 His mother's ancestry was Dutch.
 Joubert was educated at Diocesan College in Rondebosch, South Africa, which was founded by the Anglican Church and maintained a high standard of music-making.
 He originally hoped to become a painter, and did a fair amount of art at school.
 However, at about the age of 15 years, he gradually became interested in music, though as a composer rather than a performer.
 "It was always going to be something creative.
 Oddly enough, the visual arts haven't been as great a stimulus as literature.
 I was also interested in writing.
 In fact, I was bored by everything at school except writing, art and music!"
 In school, he came under the guidance of the musical director Claude Brown, whose teaching he regarded as "an indispensable foundation to my subsequent musical career".
 According to Joubert, "[t]hrough Brown, I learned all the Elgar choral works even before I heard them properly in full orchestral performance.
 Not only that idiom, but the idiom of Anglican church music generally.
 Parry and Stanford, and all the usual blokes."
 Through his teacher's encouragement, Joubert was able to participate in choral performances with the Cape Town Municipal Orchestra under William J. Pickerill, and subsequently to hear his works featured in performance.

-After graduating from the South African College of Music in 1944 he began studying musical composition privately with William Henry Bell, an Englishman well known locally as a composer of distinction.
+After graduating from the South African College of Music in 1944 he began studying composition privately with William Henry Bell, an Englishman well known locally as a composer of distinction.
 Bell exerted the greatest influence on his composition.
 In 1946 he was awarded a Performing Right Society Scholarship in composition at the Royal Academy of Music in London.
 Here, his principal teachers were Theodore Holland, Howard Ferguson and Alan Bush.
 During his four years at the Academy he won a number of prizes for composition, notably the Frederick Corder prize and the 1949 Royal Philharmonic Society prize.